-Bead based protocols (e.g. Ampure XP, RNAClean XP) and spin column based protocols (Qiagen, Zymo, NorgenBiotek, …) tend to be the most efficient ways to remove chemical contaminants.
-For Illumina sequencing we suggest spin column based solutions as the most reliable option.
-Genomic DNA cleaned up with a spin column further has the advantage that it will always dissolve well.
+Bead based sample cleanups (e.g., Ampure XP, RNAClean XP) and spin column-based protocols (e.g., Qiagen, Zymo, NorgenBiotek) tend to be the most efficient ways to remove chemical contaminants.
+For genomic DNA samples to be sequenced on Illumina sequencers, we suggest spin columns since DNA treated this way will always dissolve well and completely.

-Multiple protocols are available to remove DNA or RNA contaminations.
+Multiple protocols are available to remove DNA or RNA contaminants.
 Please find our suggestions for affordable solutions for Illumina sequencing below.

-RNA samples need to be DNA-free (the RNA isolation protocol should always include a DNAse digestion step; in problematic cases you could use RNA-clean & concentrator kits with DNAse).
-On an agarose gel, DNA contamination will be visible as a smear of band of fragments considerably larger than the RNA (>10 kb).
-On the Bioanalyzer RNA-chips DNA contamination will be visible in the size range from 4kb to 10 kb.
+RNA samples need to be DNA-free.
+The RNA isolation protocol should always include a DNase digestion step; in problematic cases use RNA-clean & concentrator kits with DNase.
+On an agarose gel, DNA contamination will be visible as a smear or band of fragments considerably larger than the RNA (>10 kb).
+On Bioanalyzer RNA-chips, DNA contamination will be visible in the size range 4 kb to 10 kb.

-In case you are using a Trizol protocol for the RNA extractions, we would highly recommend to clean up the samples afterwards with a spin column kit (e.g. RNA-clean & concentrator kits) to make sure to remove any phenol traces.
+If you are using a Trizol protocol for the RNA extractions we would highly recommend cleaning the samples afterwards with a spin column kit (e.g. RNA-clean & concentrator kits) to remove any phenol traces.

-DNA samples need to be RNA-free (the DNA isolation protocol should always include a RNAse digestion step; in problematic cases we recommend to use RNAse I (e.g. adding 1 ul RNAse I to your sample and incubate at 30 degrees C for 20 minutes).
-RNAse I does not require a special buffer (it works in TE buffer) and can be completely inactivated by heating at 70°C for 15 minutes.
+DNA samples need to be RNA-free.
+The DNA isolation protocol should always include an RNase digestion step; in problematic cases we recommend using RNase I (e.g. add 1 ul RNAse I to your sample and incubate at 30 degrees C for 20 minutes).
+RNase I does not require a special buffer (it works in TE buffer) and can be completely inactivated by heating at 70°C for 15 minutes.
 Thus, a removal of the enzyme and of a buffer can be avoided in many cases.
-If you want to perform a cleanup, Ampure beads (or similar) or DNA-clean & concentrator kits will work fine.
-DNA samples can be QC-ed easily by agarose gel electrophoresis and ethidiumbromide staining.
+(For some applications small amounts of RNase I can remain in the sample without inactivation or removal — please inquire).
+For the removal of RNase I, Ampure XP beads (or similar) or DNA-clean & concentrator kits will work fine (we suggest extending incubation times for elutions from the columns to at least 5 minutes or to perform two elutions).
+DNA samples can be QC-ed easily by agarose gel electrophoresis and ethidium bromide staining.
 The stain will make both DNA and RNA visible.
-RNA will run as an halo-like smear in the range of 50- to 200 bp.
+RNA will run as an halo-like smear in the range 50 to 200 bp.